The AEMT course runs for approximately 208 hours over the course of a two semesters. This includes didactic, clinical and field time.

 click here to view the upcoming class schedule for CPR.

 You also have the option to take the course online at

 Once you open this website you will need to register for the BLS course.
 Upon completion of the online course you will need to contact T.J.
-Carroll EMS Education Director at 515-964-6820 or
+Carroll EMS Education Coordinator at 515-964-6820 or

 email@example.com to schedule a time for a staff member to verify your competency in CPR.
 The cost for skills verification is $50.00.